 Beetroots contain different antioxidants that protect against free radical damage and premature aging.
 Vitamin A is one of the most important antioxidants for guinea pigs that fights inflammation and helps your pet stay healthy.

 The greatest benefit for guinea pigs is that beet has a lot of vitamin C. Guinea pigs need vitamin C in abundance because they don’t make it themselves.
 They cannot store this vitamin, so any additional vitamin C source is good for the guinea pigs.
 With enough of this vitamin, the guinea pig will be protected from scurvy disease and all vitamin-deficit related problems.

 Boost the Immunity

-As we have said, guinea pigs will also get enough iron from the beets.
+Guinea pigs will also get enough iron from the beets.
 Iron is beneficial only when combined with vitamin C. Luckily, beetroot contains both iron and vitamin C, which complement each other perfectly.
 With this, the guinea pigs will have a strong immune system.

 Overall, the beetroot is a superfood because it also contains enough dietary fibers responsible for proper digestion.
 If you feed beets to guinea pigs in adequate amounts, they can improve digestive health and prevent constipation and other digestive disorders in guinea pigs.

 Beet has several nutritional properties that make it a veggie good for weight loss.
 The first one is that beetroot is low in fat and calories.
 Next, it has a lot of water, protein, and fiber to promote fullness and reduce appetite.
-That’s very good because we all know that guinea pigs love to eat, and sometimes don’t know when to stop eating.
+That’s great because we all know that guinea pigs love to eat, and sometimes they don’t know when to stop eating.
 Beets can certainly help with this problem.